Review by Karl Verhoven

 So, Lords of Midgard is a mixed blessing.
 The primary plot continues to brew effectively, but is dragged down by the less than compelling detours.
 The Asgard/Shi’ar War is next.

-This material is also available in Jane Foster: The Saga of the Mighty Thor, Thor, Goddess of Thunder Omnibus, the second volume of Thor by Jason Aaron: The Complete Collection and the first Thor by Jason Aaron Omnibus.
+This material is also available in Jane Foster: The Saga of the Mighty Thor, Thor, Goddess of Thunder Omnibus, the third volume of Thor by Jason Aaron: The Complete Collection and the first Thor by Jason Aaron Omnibus.